adounope/colorful_.bashrc/README.md

 making hostname highly distinguishable by showing the hostname's text in a color described in hostname itself

-for example, if the hostname is contain the word "red", then the terminal will show the hostname's text in red, simple but if the hostname contain no color-related words, then it have no effect
+for example, if the hostname is contain the word "red", then the terminal will show the hostname's text in red, very simple, but if the hostname contain no color-related words, then it have no effect

 apply the same .bashrc and the script, devicecolor in all the device you'll ssh to